ZerBea/hcxtools/README.md

 ==============

 Small set of tools to capture and convert packets from WLAN devices for the use with hashcat.
-The tools are 100% compatible to hashcat because new WPA functions were developed together.
+The tools are 100% compatible with hashcat because new WPA functions were developed together.

 Brief description